-Today’s marketers are all looking for new ways to find and attract their ideal audience.
-But in the fast-paced and ever-evolving digital marketing landscape, it’s getting harder and harder to reach your people and get results.
+Today’s marketers seek new ways to find and attract their ideal audience.
+But in the fast-paced and ever-evolving digital marketing landscape, reaching your people and getting results is getting harder and harder.

 Enter AI in marketing.

-Artificial intelligence marketing (AI Marketing) is a method of leveraging customer data and AI concepts like machine learning to anticipate your customer’s next move and improve the customer journey.
+Artificial intelligence marketing (AI Marketing) is leveraging customer data and AI concepts like machine learning to anticipate your customer’s next move and improve the customer journey.

-Advancements in Artificial Intelligence are offering companies better ways to do just that.
-AI can help build more effective marketing strategies, improve the customer journey, and change the way businesses attract, nurture, and convert prospects.
-The graphic below shows how AI and machine learning can be incorporated into every step in the customer’s lifecycle.
+Advancements in artificial intelligence offer companies better ways to do that.
+AI can help build more effective marketing strategies, improve the customer journey, and change how businesses attract, nurture, and convert prospects.
+The graphic below shows how marketers can incorporate AI and machine learning into every customer lifecycle step.

 Source: Smart Insights

 AI in marketing may feel more science fiction than fact to many, but it’s not a far-off concept; it’s here right now.
 According to Salesforce, just 29% of marketing leaders used AI in 2018, which surged to 84% by 2020.

 So it’s no surprise that the global value of AI marketing is set to climb from $12 billion in 2020 to an eye-watering $108 billion in 2028.

 If you haven’t considered the power of AI for marketing, now’s the time to learn more.
 To help you get started, we’ve compiled ten impressive AI marketing examples.

 1. Whole Foods Leverages AI for Tailored Messaging